HC-Chang/My-Heat-Map/README.md

 # My-Heat-Map

+## Abstract
 Use heatmap to visualize raw datas.

-Analize datas more efficiency.
+Analyze datas more efficiency.